For the purpose of establishing a worker's eligibility for unemployment benefits,"immediate family" includes:

 - A sibling of the worker who is incapable of self-care due to a mental or physical disability or a long-term illness.

-The bill states that, subject to the approval of the executive director of the department of labor and employment, the director of the division of unemployment insurance (division) may enter into an interagency agreement with the department of law for assistance in enforcing certain provisions concerning the misclassification of employees by an employer.
+Subject to the approval of the executive director of the department of labor and employment, the director of the division of unemployment insurance may enter into an interagency agreement with the department of law for assistance in enforcing certain provisions concerning the misclassification of employees by an employer.
 Fines imposed pursuant to the enforcement of laws concerning employment security must be transferred to the department of labor and employment and credited to the unemployment revenue fund.

-(Note: This summary applies to the reengrossed version of this bill as introduced in the second house.)
+(Note: This summary applies to this bill as enacted.)